In the Sydney update, Bitrix24 introduced a new feature : Bitrix24 sites and stores.

-It’s now possible to build not just a landing page or a multi-page site, but even an online store - with a shopping cart, delivery and payment services, and a link to the CRM in the portal.
+With this new update, you can build landing pages, a multi-page websites, and even ecommerce stores - with a shopping cart, delivery and payment services, linked to the CRM.
 The feature is available on ALL Bitrix24 plans.

-We will show the process of creating a store in the steps below, and we will start with conclusions and evaluation.
+We will show you process of creating a store in the steps below, but we will start with a conclusion and evaluation of.

-What kind of online Shop is Bitrix24.stores suitable for?
+What kind of ecommerce store is Bitrix24 stores suitable for?

-From our experience, A shop with a small inventory.
+From our experience, an e-commerce store with a small inventory.

 Bitrix24 stores are a perfect option when you’re working with a small budget, and have a lot of time.